Candace is a writer, director and screenwriter. She studied at Harvard and the

 Non Executive Director in the Financial Services sector, in the Arts and a Councillor in Hackney leading on Planning, Economy and Arts & Culture.
 Expertise in developing and implementing public policy, government relations and corporate development.

 Jennie is a photography editor, curator, consultant and mentor.
-For 17 years she was Picture Editor for The Observer Magazine, commissioning and editing photography which attracted international recognition.
+For 17 years she was a picture editor, commissioning and editing photography which attracted international recognition.
 She launched the Jennie Ricketts Gallery in Brighton in 2006 while writing and lecturing and now operates the gallery as an online space representing international photographers.
 She is currently a member of the Advisory Board for PhotoIreland, Dublin.

 Dr Mark Sealy MBE